yipanglin/PHBS_TQFML/Project/README.md

 Training accuracy: 0.9761967041590374
 Test accuracy: 0.9711538461538461

+Still need further test, like ROC curve to know which model is better in predicting MVP.
-I will choose randomforest as my model tp predict MVP in the future.
+I will choose randomforest method as my model to predict MVP in the future.